 Raised by an architect and a bilingual public school teacher, Jessamy surmises that her dual-inheritance of aesthetic and linguistic intelligence empowered her to flourish in the Torrey Honors Institute, first as a student and now as a staff member.
 She graduated from Biola University and Torrey Honors with a bachelor’s degree in English.
 As a Torrey Honors alumna, she is delighted to have a skill set to contribute to its students and faculty’s flourishing.
 She loves working for her directors and with her team.
 Despite years of practice to the contrary, she looks forward to Monday mornings immensely.
 While administration is her job, Jessamy considers writing her vocation.
 She is very involved at Redeemer Church, La Mirada, where she plans and prays for ways to serve in Christ’s kingdom as a writer.
 During off-hours, she turns her affinity for detail towards slowly-but-surely developing a portfolio of short-fiction and memoirs.
 Otherwise, you will probably find her at her sewing machine, tailoring and adding flair to her business casual wardrobe.
 And when all else fails, it is fairly certain she can be found engrossed in the short fiction of Flannery O’Connor.

 A San Francisco Bay Area native, Ellie moved to Los Angeles to attend the Torrey Honors Institute and complete her bachelors degree in Communication Studies from Biola University.
 While an undergrad, Ellie enthusiastically studied the relationship between literature and persuasion, and graduated Summa Cum Laude as a member of the Epsilon Kappa Epsilon Honors Society.
 Since her undergraduate career, she has spent time assisting the research of a published academic, writing, and working in a marine microbiological laboratory.
 She spends her free time reading Russian literature, studying and stretching her faith, playing the piano, and trying as much third wave coffee as she can get her hands on.
 Her aspirations include pursuing graduate work in rhetorical studies, living abroad, and being an influencing force on the culture to think critically and lovingly in the name of Christ.
-Ellie lives in Whittier but is constantly dreaming of the Gulf Islands in British Columbia, where her family spends holidays.
+Ellie lives in Tustin with her husband, Kyle, but is constantly dreaming of the Gulf Islands in British Columbia, where her family spends holidays.